 For a business to administer an HRA, they need to have legal HRA Plan Documents in place.
 An HRA Plan Document describes the HRA plan's terms and conditions related to the operation and administration of the HRA.
 Since an HRA is subject to ERISA, a legal HRA plan document must be provided in writing.
 If an HRA exists without a written HRA Plan Document, the business is out of compliance.
 In addition to the HRA Plan Document, a business needs to make sure it has certain safeguards in place to stay compliant with the IRS, ERISA, HIPAA, and Affordable Care Act (ACA).

-Because of these compliance reasons, and for ease of use and time savings, most businesses use a third party to administer the HRA.
+Because of these compliance reasons, and for ease of use and time savings, most businesses use a third party for HRA administration services.
 Businesses have two main options for compliant HRA administration: a traditional third-party administrator (TPA) or an HRA software provider.

 A traditional TPA will help a business: set up the HRA, create and distribute HRA Plan Documents, manage all HRA funds, review claims for reimbursement, keep medical receipts on file, and issue reimbursements to employees.
 Traditional TPAs require prefunding of the HRA allowances.